An outstanding illustrator portfolio makes all the difference between you getting hired.

 Much like a consistent brand, you want to have a consistent illustration style too.

-Encourage a client to keep working with you by showing a consistent style.
+Encourage a client to work with you by showing a consistent style.

 Tip 4 – Make sure all of your illustrations have a consistent style